vgurianov/qm/docs/slits.md

 A frame with <<Atom>> stereotype defines an atomic (indivisible) object.
 This element has much in common with ABS agents, but there are also differences.
 In this case, it is a point particle.

 #### Double-path experiment and Space Cell
 The 'Composite' frame define abstract "Double-path experiment" concept.
 A frame with <<Category>> stereotype defines an abstract aggregate (composite object).
 A frame defines a container for atomic objects and subsystems.
-The frame defines the operations of adding and deleting objects.
+The frame defines the operations of adding and removing objects.
 In this model, a linked list is used to store objects, the list is specified by the head and tail of the list.
 This list models a one-dimensional physical space and is inherited by concrete classes, with each class getting its own instance of the space.
 In this case, the 'add' and 'remove' operations looks like
 ``` python
     def add(self, c):